alserglab/coresh-docs/pages/output.md

 :align: center
 ```

-This table highlights words or terms that are significantly associated with the submitted gene list.
-The analysis is based on the **top 300 records** from ranked experiment results, ensuring that the most relevant and statistically significant data is used.
+This table highlights key terms that are significantly associated with the submitted gene list.
+The analysis is based on the **top 300 matched experiments** from the search results, ensuring that only the most relevant and statistically significant terms are shown.

-Each word is displayed with the following columns:
+### Statistical Methods:
+- **Statistical Test**: The exact Fisher test is used to assess the significance of term enrichment.
+- **Multiple Comparison Adjustment**: The Benjamini-Hochberg (BH) procedure is applied to control for false discovery rates, ensuring robust results.

+### Table Columns:
+- **Entity**: The enriched word or term.
 - **Freq**: The total frequency of the term across all available experiments in the database.
-- **FreqInTop**: The frequency of the term within the top 300 ranked experiments from the dataset.
+- **FreqInTop**: The frequency of the term within the **top 300 matched experiments**.
+- **Fold Enrichment**: The fold increase in term frequency in the top-ranked experiments compared to its background frequency in all experiments.
-- **P-value** and **P-adjust**: These values indicate the statistical significance of the word's association with your gene list.
-Lower values reflect stronger relevance.
-The exact Fisher test is used for this analysis to determine statistical significance.
+- **P-value**: The raw significance of the term's association with your gene list.
+Lower values indicate stronger associations.
+- **P-adjust**: Adjusted P-value (using BH adjustment) for multiple comparisons, providing a more stringent significance threshold.

+### Features:
+- **Show Word Analysis Toggle**: Toggle to show or hide the enriched words table.
+- **Download CSV**: Export the enriched words table for offline analysis.

-This section helps you identify common biological themes or experimental conditions related to your gene list.
+This section is crucial for identifying biological themes or experimental conditions related to the submitted gene list, based on the most relevant experiments.

-## Gene Set Records
+---

+## Matched Experiments

 ```{image} ../images/records.png
 :width: 720px
 :align: center
 ```

-This section lists the most relevant gene sets or datasets that match your query.
-For each record, the following information is provided:
+This section lists experimental datasets from the **Gene Expression Omnibus (GEO)** database that are most relevant to your query.
+Each experiment provides insights into how your gene set aligns with existing gene expression data.

+### Table Columns:
-- **Rank**: The order of relevance of the dataset in relation to your gene list.
+- **Rank**: The relevance rank of the experiment relative to your query.
-- **Title**: The title of the dataset, as listed in the NCBI GEO database.
+- **Title**: The title of the dataset, summarizing the experiment.
+- **Size**: The number of genes in the dataset.
-- **pctVar**: Represents the percentage of explained variance in the entire dataset based on the provided gene set.
-It shows how much of the dataset's variability is accounted for by your gene set.
+- **pctVar**: Percentage of explained variance in the dataset accounted for by the submitted gene list.
+This shows the impact of your gene set on the dataset's variability.
-- **log10 P-adjust**: The logarithm (base 10) of the adjusted p-value, where more negative values indicate higher statistical significance.
+- **log10_P-adjust**: The logarithm (base 10) of the adjusted P-value, where more negative values indicate higher statistical significance.
+- **GPL**: The platform ID used for the experiment (e.g., microarray or sequencing platform).
-- **GSE**: A direct link to the Gene Expression Omnibus (GEO) database for further exploration of the dataset.
+- **GSE**: A clickable link to the corresponding experiment in the GEO database for further exploration.

-### Search Records
+### Expanded Details:

-The **Search Records** field allows you to quickly filter through the gene set records by entering relevant keywords or GSE IDs.
-This feature helps you efficiently locate specific datasets.
-This search functionality makes it easier to find relevant data, especially when dealing with a large number of records.

-### Expandable Gene Set Records

 ```{image} ../images/expandable_records.png
 :width: 720px
 :align: center
 ```

-In the **Gene Set Records** section, each record has a plus ("+") icon next to it.
-Clicking this icon expands the entry to show more details about the experiment.

-- **Expanded Summary**: Once expanded, a brief summary of the experiment is displayed, providing additional insights into the study, such as specific gene expression changes and experimental conditions.

-- **Phantasus Web App Link**: In the expanded view, an icon links to the [Phantasus](https://elifesciences.org/articles/85722) web application, which allows you to visually explore the dataset.
-Phantasus is a powerful tool for interactive data exploration and visualization, enabling further in-depth analysis of the gene expression data.

-This functionality enables you to quickly access both a summary of the experiment and additional tools for further investigation.
+- **Expanded Summary**: Click the "+" icon next to each record to view additional details, such as positively and negatively correlated words, experiment summaries, and relevant metadata.
+- **Explore Gene Expression Data**: Direct links allow users to explore experiment data in detail using external tools like the [Phantasus Web App](https://elifesciences.org/articles/85722) for interactive visualization and analysis.

+### Features:
+- **Search Records**: A search bar lets users filter matched experiments by keywords, titles, or GSE IDs.
+- **Pagination**: Navigate large result sets using pagination, with customizable entries per page.
+- **Download CSV**: Export the complete table of matched experiments for external analysis.

+---

 ### Conclusion

-The **Search Results** section delivers a detailed analysis of enriched terms and associated gene sets, providing valuable insights into gene coregulation patterns and related experimental data.
-With features like keyword search, expandable summaries, and links to visual exploration tools, it helps streamline the analysis process for in-depth gene expression exploration.
+The **Search Results** section, with its **Enriched Words** and **Matched Experiments** subsections, provides a comprehensive analysis of your gene query.
+The **Enriched Words** analysis focuses on the **top 300 matched datasets**, identifying statistically significant biological terms or experimental conditions using the exact Fisher test with BH adjustment for multiple comparisons.
+The **Matched Experiments** section connects your gene set to the most relevant GEO datasets, offering valuable insights into gene coregulation patterns and experimental data.

+Features like keyword search, expandable summaries, and data export ensure that this tool supports both high-level insights and in-depth exploration for gene expression analysis.